An Excerpt by Geoff Dyer

 Beyond the book’s bravura formalism and in spite of the suspicion that it could be viewed as a highbrow take on live-blogging, it’s Dyer’s ability at moments like this to make pilgrims of his readers and to lead them on a journey in search of truths about love and about the nature of happiness that make Zona such an exhilarating achievement.”
 Sukhdev Sandhu, The Guardian

-Stalker will be playing at cinemas across the U.S. during summer, 2017.
+Stalker is playing at cinemas across the U.S. during summer and fall, 2017.

-Geoff Dyer accompanies a screening at the Berkeley at Museum/Pacific Film Archive on Thursday, June 1 at 7:00.
+Geoff Dyer accompanied a screening at the Berkeley at Museum/Pacific Film Archive on Thursday, June 1 at 7:00.

 After the excerpt find videos, posters and much more about Dyer and Stalker.)